-The relays should be mounted on switchboard panels or their equivalent in a location free from dirt, moisture, excessive vibration and heat.
-Mount the relay vertically by means of the two mounting studs for the standard cases and the type FT projection case or by means of the four mounting holes on the flange for the semi-flush type FT case.
-Either of the studs or the mounting screws may be utilized for grounding the relay.
-The electrical nections may be made direct to the terminals by means of screws for steel panel mounting or to terminal studs furnished with the relay for ebony-asbestos or slate panel mounting.
-The terminal studs may be easily removed or inserted by locking two nuts on the studs and then turning the proper nut with a wrench.
+The relays should be mounted on switchboard panels or their equivalent in a location free from dirt, moisture, excessive vibration, and heat.
+Mount the relay vertically by means of the four mounting holes on the flange for semi-flush mounting or by means of the rear mounting stud or studs for projection mounting.
+Either a mounting stud or the mounting screws may be utilized for grounding the relay.
+The electrical connections may be made directly to the terminals by means of screws for steel panel mounting or to the terminal studs furnished with the relay for thick panel mounting.
+The terminal studs may be easily removed or inserted by locking two nuts on the stud and then turning the proper nut with a wrench.